asheikho99/project-b/README.md

-# CIS Court Booking System
+# CIS Court Booking System (Work In Progress)
 This is a [Next.js](https://nextjs.org/) app direcotry project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## About the Project
-The core objective of this project is to rewrite the Court Booking System from scratch using Next.js 13 and React 18 along with Tailwind.
+The objective of this project is to port [Court Booking System](https://bitbucket.org/rsquires31896/cis2232_20192020_project_vanilla/src/master/) to a modern web framework such as Next.js 13 and React 18 and redesign user interface with Tailwind.

-This is a Spring MVC application which was written in Java, had become obsolete due to deprecated dependencies.
-The system, which was originally developed by me and my team as our final project for graduation, Court Booking System is a web application designed for a fitness court center that offers courts available for booking.
+This is originally a Spring MVC application which was written in Java, had become obsolete due to deprecated dependencies.
+The system, which was originally developed by me and my team as our final project for graduation, [Court Booking System](https://bitbucket.org/rsquires31896/cis2232_20192020_project_vanilla/src/master/) is a web application designed for a fitness court center that offers courts available for booking.
 It enables members to effortlessly schedule and reserve available courts in advance, simplifying the process of planning and organizing their activities.

 ## Getting Started